halyph/mind-flow/docs/blog/2023/2023-10-30-stockholm-syndrome.md

 In general when we are learning something new it's an excitement.
 We tend to like opening a new horizon.
 We prefer to reveal every new feature just because it's "new".
 But then we spend more and more time with a programming language and discover different language's nuances, tricks, corner cases etc.

 The most interesting that there is no perfect language.
-But software engineers tend to emotionally attanch to programming language*s* and see only positive side of the it.
+But software engineers tend to emotionally attanch to programming language*s* and see only positive side of it.
 I saw/see such behaviour in several communities.
 When people spent so many time with beloved language they couldn't see quirks and design issues.
 Their common reply to obvious criticism is: "it's not Pythonic", "it's not Go-way" or "we are doing this in X-lang differently" and so on.

 Another interesting sign is "us vs them", "our community is better".